akbarazimifar/maven-repository-php/README.md

     }
     ```

-3. Open the `gradle.properties` file and add the following code.
+3. Open the `gradle.properties` file and add the following lines.
     ```properties
     ...